dragonflyoss/d7y.io/blog/2023-11-16-hugging-face-accelerates-distribution-of-models-and-datasets-based-on-dragonfly/index.md

 kubectl apply -f peer-service-config.yaml
 ```

-## Use Hub Python Library to download files and distribute traffic through Draognfly
+## Use Hub Python Library to download files and distribute traffic through Dragonfly

 Any API in the [Hub Python Library](https://huggingface.co/docs/huggingface_hub/index) that uses Requests library for downloading files can distribute the download traffic in the P2P network by setting DragonflyAdapter to the requests Session.